Scones, petit fours and (of course) a perfectly brewed tea. Decadent high tea experiences are something Newcastle does well.

 Cost: $79 per person

 Although not in Newcastle, this nearby Port Stephens vineyard is worth a visit.
-It may already be on your radar thanks to its craft brewery and relaxed beer garden, but keep it in mind for high tea, too.
-Held in the dedicated Agnes High Tea Pavilion, which was modelled after the British country estate aesthetic, you’ll find traditional high tea delicacies served on fine bone china, accompanied by wine or Rabbit Hole tea, plus the farm’s own coffee and cordials.
+It may already be on your radar thanks to its craft brewery and beer garden, but keep it in mind for high tea, too.
+Held in the dedicated Agnes High Tea Pavilion , which was modelled after the British country estate aesthetic, you’ll find traditional high tea delicacies served on fine bone china, accompanied by wine or Rabbit Hole tea, plus the farm’s own coffee and cordials.

 Cost: From $75 per person

 On the first Sunday of each month, local favourite Gamble & Brown hosts a scrumptious high tea event worth participating in.
-For an affordable price, you’ll be greeted with champagne on arrival, house-made savoury and sweet bites, scones and unlimited tea and coffee.
+For an affordable price, you’ll be greeted with Champagne on arrival, house-made savoury and sweet bites, scones and unlimited tea and coffee.
 You’ll need to book ahead though, as the event does sell out quickly.

 Address: 10/150 Park Ave, Kotara NSW